ndlib/coral-erm-docker/README.md

 This repository allows a base installation of the [CORAL-ERM](https://github.com/coral-erm/coral) software to be run within Docker containers.
 It is currently hardcoded to pull CORAL 3.0.0 as its code.

+For those who are members of [GitHub's ndlib Organization](https://github.com/ndlib), more information may be available in the [Service Runbook](https://github.com/ndlib/TechnologistsPlaybook/tree/master/run-books/coral-erm-docker.md).

 ## Up and Running

 ### Prerequisites

  This repository assumes that Docker is installed on the local machine.
 If not, please install Docker via the instructions on the [official Docker site](https://docs.docker.com/v17.09/engine/installation/).

 ### Basic Running Instance

  To start CORAL-ERM in Docker containers, run the following command:

  `docker-compose up --build`